kubk/mobx-log/README.md

 applyFormatters();
 ```

-Make this function is called at the very top of your code
+Make sure this function is called at the very top of your code

 ## Customize